Wall St investors scored emergency government loans amid pandemic

 By Lawrence Delevingne

-BOSTON, July 6 (Reuters) - Some investment firms, including those that run hedge funds or manage money for wealthy investors, are among the businesses approved for emergency U.S. government loans to help small businesses pay employees during the coronavirus lockdown, according to data made public on Monday.
+BOSTON, July 6 (Reuters) - Some investment firms, including those that run hedge funds or manage money for wealthy investors, are among the businesses approved for emergency U.S. government loans to help small companies and non-profits pay employees during the coronavirus lockdown, according to data made public on Monday.

 They included Semper Capital Management LP, which bets more than $2 billion on mortgage and other asset-backed securities; Domini Impact Investments LLC, a mutual fund manager with about $2 billion under management; Brevet Holdings LLC, a $1.2 billion lending firm; and Truvvo Wealth Management LP, which manages more than $2 billion for large families and institutions.